Reference and Information Services

 Print from your hand-held devices to the Graham, Mebane or May Memorial public libraries.
 10 cents per page for black and white printing and 40 center per page for color printing.

-ACPL now has access to the SELF-e submission platform, powered by Library Journal, available.
+ACPL now has access to the Indie Author Project submission platform, powered by Library Journal, available.
 Submit your indie-published book here, you can share you ebook(s) with patrons of your local library and libraries throughout your state.

 Videophone -Available at the May Memorial Library